-The Resolute Support Mission currently comprises around 17,000 personnel from 39 NATO Allies and partners countries.
-It operates with one ‘hub’ (Kabul/Bagram) and four ‘spokes’ (Mazar-e-Sharif in the north, Herat in the west, Kandahar in the south, and Laghman in the east).
+The Resolute Support Mission currently comprises personnel from 36 NATO Allies and partners countries.
+More Key Facts and Figures here.
 In addition to the train, advice and assist its purpose is to help the Afghan security forces and institutions:

 - develop the capacity to defend Afghanistan

 - protect its citizens in a sustainable manner